Will-Wei7/Tweets_Classification/README.md

 ## Approach

-This project uses DistilBERT, a lightweight version of BERT, for transfer learning and fine-tuning to classify tweets.
+This project uses RoBERTa Base, a robustly optimized BERT pretraining approach, for transfer learning and fine-tuning to classify tweets.
 The approach includes:

-1. **Data Preprocessing**: Cleaning tweets by removing URLs, user mentions, special characters, etc.
+1. **Data Preprocessing**: Cleaning tweets by removing URLs, user mentions, special characters, and handling encoding artifacts
-2. **Class Imbalance Handling**: Using class weights to address imbalance in the dataset
-3. **Model Training**: Fine-tuning DistilBERT on the tweet classification task
+2. **K-Fold Cross-Validation**: Using 5-fold cross-validation to ensure robust model evaluation
+3. **Gradual Unfreezing**: Implementing layer-by-layer unfreezing during training to improve fine-tuning
+4. **Warmup Strategy**: Using learning rate warmup to stabilize training
+5. **Regularization**: Applying dropout and weight decay to prevent overfitting
+6. **Early Stopping**: Monitoring validation F1 score to prevent overfitting
-4. **Evaluation**: Using F1 score as the primary evaluation metric
+7. **Evaluation**: Using F1 score as the primary evaluation metric
-5. **Prediction**: Generating predictions for the test set
+8. **Prediction**: Generating predictions for the test set

 ## Setup and Usage